Jaguars on the journey to resilience

 Are you looking for a medical career that lets you combine science with computer skills?

 A nuclear medicine technologist uses cutting-edge technology to assist physicians in diagnosing and treating disease.
-The nuclear medicine technology program from the College of Allied Health Sciences’ Department of Undergraduate Health Professions helps prepare students for a variety of pathways.
+The nuclear medicine technology program from the College of Allied Health Sciences’ Department of Allied Health Professions helps prepare students for a variety of pathways.

 Augusta University is Georgia’s Health Sciences Center of Excellence, and we offer an experience like no other.
 Join us to become tomorrow’s health care professionals today.